dminischetti/dminischetti.github.io/content/posts/why-i-switched-from-jekyll-to-hugo.md

 ---
-title: "Why I Switched from Jekyll to Hugo (And Why You Might Want To, Too)"
+title: "Why I Switched from Jekyll to Hugo (And Why You Might Too)"
 date: 2025-03-03T00:00:00
 description: "Migrating from Jekyll to Hugo wasn’t as smooth as I expected, but it was worth it.
 Here’s what broke, what I learned, and why I’ll never go back."
 tags: ["blogging", "static site generators", "hugo", "jekyll", "web development", "self-hosting"]
 cover:
   image: "/images/why-i-switched-from-jekyll-to-hugo.png"
 ---
+# **Why I Switched from Jekyll to Hugo (And Why You Might Too)**

 I started blogging last summer because I wanted my own space on the internet.
-No algorithms deciding what gets seen, no distractions, no data-harvesting social platforms.
-Just me, my words, and a digital home I actually controlled.
+No algorithms, no distractions, no social media noise—just a place I actually controlled.

-At first, I went with Jekyll because it was GitHub Pages’ default option.
-It seemed simple enough.
-But the more I used it, the more I realized Jekyll was like an old car: it gets you where you need to go, but every time you take it out, you have to fix something under the hood.
+At first, I went with Jekyll because it was GitHub Pages’ default.
+It worked… *until it didn’t.*

-The problems started piling up:
+Jekyll was like an old car—reliable but constantly needing maintenance.
+The issues kept piling up:

 - **Slow build times** – A simple edit?
 Better grab a coffee.
-- **Ruby dependencies** – Installing Jekyll felt like summoning a demon sometimes.
+- **Ruby dependencies** – Installing Jekyll felt like summoning a demon.
 - **Outdated themes** – I wanted something modern, not a blog that looked straight out of 2012.

-So, I started looking for alternatives.
-I tried:
+I tried alternatives:

-- **Ghost** – Looked great, but way too much for a simple blog.
+- **Ghost** – Overkill for a simple blog.
 - **WordPress** – Too bloated.
-I didn’t need a content empire.
-- **Eleventy** – Cool, but I didn’t want to spend my time building the whole setup from scratch.
+- **Eleventy** – Cool, but required too much setup.
-- **Pelican** – Python-based, and while I respect that, it didn’t click with me.
+- **Pelican** – Python-based, but didn’t click with me.

-Then, I found **Hugo**.
-It was fast, simple, and didn’t make me question my life choices.
+Then I found **Hugo**—fast, simple, and didn’t make me question my life choices.

-* * *
+---

-## **Why I Host on GitHub Pages**
+## **Why I Stuck with GitHub Pages**

-I kept everything on GitHub Pages because:
+I kept everything on **GitHub Pages** because:

 - **It’s free** – No hosting costs.
 Free is always good.
-- **Automatic updates** – Every Git commit deploys the site like magic.
+- **Automatic updates** – Every Git commit deploys the site instantly.
-- **Easy domain linking** – My Namecheap domain worked right away, no headaches.
+- **Easy domain linking** – My Namecheap domain worked without hassle.
 - **No maintenance** – No server issues, no software updates.
 Just write and publish.
-- **Version control built-in** – I can roll back changes if I break something (which happens often).
+- **Version control built-in** – I can roll back changes if I break something (*which happens often*).

-With Hugo and GitHub Pages, I focus on writing instead of fighting with servers.
+With Hugo + GitHub Pages, I could focus on writing instead of debugging my blog.

-* * *
+---

-## **Step 1: Installing Hugo (The First Time a Setup Actually Went Smoothly)**
+## **Step 1: Installing Hugo (For Once, a Smooth Setup)**

-Unlike Jekyll, where installing it feels like cracking a safe, Hugo is just a single binary.
+Unlike Jekyll, which requires `bundle install` and a blood sacrifice, Hugo is just a single binary.

 - **On macOS**: